learn-academy-2022-foxtrot/week-4-assessment-JeremyDuncan/interview-questions.md

 4. What is a block in Ruby?

 Your answer:
-* A block is an anonymouse section of code that performs a given task.
+* A block is an anonymous section of code that performs a given task.
-* Blocks can be inside Methods to allow being called mutliple times.
+* Blocks can be inside Methods to allow being called multiple times.

 Researched answer: